Discography of Loma Records - 1964

 They had made inroads too, into television and had great success with series like Maverick.
 Perhaps the executives at Warner's just didn't think that there was enough purchasing power in what was still, literally and figuratively, an immature market.

-Whatever the reasons, forgoing management nurturing and restricting the new-born musical offspring’s ability to suckle on the life-sustaining and growth-giving milk of its parent’s cashflow was a formula guaranteed to produce a sickly child with stunted growth.
-As parents, Warner Bros failed right from the start.
+Whatever the reasons, Warner Bros failed as parents right from the start.
+Forgoing management nurturing and restricting their new-born musical offspring's ability to suckle on the life-sustaining and growth-giving milk of its parent's cashflow was guaranteed to produce a sickly child.

-Of the eight records released by Loma in 1964 at the start of its short life, three were tracks that had already been released on other labels having been licensed cheaply for Loma by guardian Bob Krasnow.
-Loma 2002 (The Singers) is probably the most mediocre release on the entire label and originally appeared on Le Bam a year before.
+Loma's first 45, released in August of 1964, was by Billy Storm (I never want to dream again / Baby, don't look down), a singer whose career, as far as chart hits were concerned, had already blown itself out.
+Of the seven other records released by Loma in the last few months of 1964, at the beginning of its short life, three were tracks that had already been released on other labels having been licensed – one presumes cheaply – for Loma by guardian Bob Krasnow.
+Loma 2002 (The Singers – (I was) Born to lose / Midnight prowl – is probably the most mediocre release on the entire label and originally appeared on Le Bam a year before.

-Why anyone would want to re-release these two sides of flat pop is a complete mystery.
-One would have thought that to get noticed among the young record buying public, Bob Krasnow would have sought to make a strong impact and not offer something so insipid and instantly forgettable.
-One guesses therefore that it was really cheap to licence.
+Why anyone would want to re-release these two sides of already-failed flat pop is a complete mystery.
+One would have expected that to get noticed among the young record buying public, Bob Krasnow would have wanted to make a dramatic impact and not offer something so insipid and instantly forgettable.
+One guesses therefore that as far as licensing was concerned, it was really cheap.

 It gets worse...

-Bob and Earl (Loma 2004) had a promising 45 lined up for release in the form of Everybody Jerk (Loma 2003 by Clyde and the Blue Jays was also a "Jerk" song and thus shows that at least the label was trying to stay in tune with the current big dance crazes).
-However, this 45 is elusive thus indicating that it didn't make it big, if indeed it made it at all.
+Bob and Earl (Loma 2004) had a promising 45 lined up for release in the form of Everybody Jerk (Loma 2003 by Clyde and the Blue Jays was also a 'Jerk' song and thus shows that at least the label was trying to stay in tune with the current big dance crazes).
+However, there is no evidence that this 45 was ever released at all.

-In an unforeseen twist of fate, Everybody Jerk would be released in both the UK and Germany some five years later when Warner’s sought to cash in on the success of the re-released Harlem Shuffle.
+Curiously, and in an unforeseen twist of fate, Everybody Jerk would be released some five years later in both the UK and Germany when Warner's dug deeply into its back catalogue with the hopes of cashing in on the success of the re-released Harlem Shuffle, which became a Top-10 pop hit in the UK in 1969.

-Gene Page produced both Harlem Shuffle and Everybody Jerk.
-In effect, Gene Page was Krasnow’s first real significant label signing, earning as he did, credits on releases 2001, 2003 and 2004 in his first few months with Loma.
+Gene Page produced both Harlem Shuffle and Everybody Jerk and earned credits on releases 2001, 2003 and 2004 in his first few months with Loma.
+Essentially then, Krasnow’s first real significant label signing was not an artist or group of public note, but Page himself.

-Loma 2005 - Little Jerry Williams (I'm the lover man) - had already seen action on the Southern Sounds label.
-The next Loma 45, by the enigmatic blues performer Lucky Carmichael, had actually been released in Chicago on the Pam label TWO years earlier.
+The next Loma 45, by the enigmatic blues performer Lucky Carmichael, had actually been released in Chicago on the local Pam label TWO years earlier.
 It was old.

 The A side of Loma 2007, Come go with me by Sugar n' Spice, was a cover of a song made famous seven years earlier by The Del Vikings.
-The flip, Playboy 'borrows', very boldly and very blatantly, the brass arrangement that made Betty Everett's The Shoop Shoop Song so catchy.
-Gary “Monster Mash” Paxton produces both sides.
+The flip, Playboy 'borrows', very boldly and very blatantly, from the brass arrangement that made Betty Everett's The Shoop Shoop Song so catchy.
+Gary 'Monster Mash' Paxton produces both sides.

-Of those eight releases from 1964, we have just one remaining, and another cover version, this time of Chris Kenner's Something you got.
-Loma 2008 was recorded by Reb Foster, a popular LA radio DJ (broadcasting out of KRLA) and music promoter who would go on to greater things through his associations with bands such as The Turtles, Steppenwolf and Three Dog Night.
+The eighth and final release of 1964 was yet another cover version, this time of Chris Kenner's Something you got.
+Loma 2008 was recorded by Reb Foster, a popular LA radio DJ (broadcasting variously out of KFWB & KRLA) and music promoter who would go on to greater things through his associations with bands such as The Turtles, Steppenwolf and Three Dog Night.

-Bearing in mind the sometimes 'scratch-my-back' nature of the record industry at that time, one wonders whether studio time was offered in return for radio time: whether indulging Foster by allowing him to cut his own 45 was seen as a means of securing more favourable exposure for future releases over the LA airwaves.
+Bearing in mind the 'scratch-my-back' nature of the record industry at that time, one wonders whether studio time was offered in return for radio time: whether indulging Foster by allowing him to cut his own 45 was seen as a means of securing more favourable exposure for future releases over the LA airwaves.
 Why else should a radio DJ, and very obviously one lacking in any real singing talent, be given a release?
-To reinforce this unsupported notion, it's interesting to note that the flip is a bluesy instrumental, Quetzel and Jude, and thus doesn't feature Foster at all.
-One presumes that this track was performed by the house band who got credited along side Reb as The Rogues.
+To reinforce this unsupported notion, it's interesting to note that the flip to his Loma release is an instrumental (Quetzel and Jude - credited as being performed by The Rogues, who were probably Loma/WB session musicians) and thus doesn't feature the vocally untalented Foster at all.

-Of note on this 45 is the producer – Sonny Bond – whose name features on both sides.
-Embarrassingly for Loma, the surname is spelt incorrectly – one of a handful of typographical errors made by those responsible for setting Loma labels – and it should actually have read Sonny Bono.
+Of note on this 45 is the producer of both sides – Sonny Bond.
+Embarrassingly for Loma, the surname is spelt incorrectly (one of a handful of typographical errors made by those responsible for setting Loma labels) and should actually have read Sonny Bono.

 That then concluded 1964, the first year of Loma's short life.
 Surely things would improve with the arrival of 1965?